Hola, Miracles, get wisdom from nature:

-Later as I was pruning my garden I noticed a climbing spinach vine that shooting up like there was no tomorrow.
-A few weeks ago this little spinach had started coiling around the white wire fencing I have around my vegetable patch to keep our dog out of the squash and peas.
+Outside, pruning my garden, I notice a climbing spinach vine shooting up like there was no tomorrow.
+A few weeks ago, this little spinach had started coiling around the white wire fencing I have around my vegetable patch to keep our dog out of the squash and peas.
 I wanted to train the spinach to climb up the chain link fence — a perfect lattice! — and not to trail hither and yon on the temporary dog fence.

-But I have also seen many “praise Jesus” sunsets and thunderstorms and baby rabbits in the field to know that there is infinite wisdom in our natural world — that often watching nature “take its course” teaches us as much if not more about ourselves than about that concept that we erroneously see as outside of ourselves and call nature.
+But I have also seen enough “praise Jesus” sunsets and thunderstorms and baby rabbits in the field to know that there is infinite wisdom in our natural world — that often watching nature “take its course” teaches us as much if not more about ourselves than about that concept that we erroneously see as outside of ourselves and call nature.
 I say erroneously because we are all a part of it–not standing outside and looking in, but inside, in the leaf, the fruit, and seed.

 I work with people who are often weary with trials and worries and concerns.
 Their hearts are heavy, and their fears are real.